 Conducting Competitive Content Analysis With MarketMuse and SimilarWeb

-Competitive research is one of the core pillars of SEO and content strategy.
+Competitive content research is one of the core pillars of search engine optimization (SEO) and content marketing.
 In every industry, vertical, and topic, dozens, if not hundreds, of sites are all trying to outdo one another to see who can capture the coveted first-page organic rankings on Google’s search results pages.

-With the stakes so high, you need the right toolset to find which topics your audience is searching for, which ones your competitors are winning on, which ones they’re weak on, and how you can produce better content that ranks higher and drives searchers to your pipeline, not your competitors’.
+With the stakes so high, you need the right toolset to do a content marketing analysis.
+You need to find what your target audience is searching for, what your competitors are winning, where the content gaps are, and how you can produce higher ranking content that drives searchers to your pipeline – not your competitor’s.

-In this article, we’re going to look at how you can use MarketMuse and SimilarWeb together to do deep competitive research, find trending opportunities, and learn how to create content that is as good or better than anyone else going after the same topics.
+In this article, we’re going to look at how you can use two competitive content analysis tools, MarketMuse and SimilarWeb, to do deep competitive content research, find trend opportunities, and learn how to create competitive content that is as good or better than anyone else going after the same topics.

 How SimilarWeb Looks at Competitive Data